tqtensor/bk-imp/algorithm/a3/report/report.typ

 - If $w_(i) = 1$, then $ N >= sum_(j=0)^N r_(i j) >= 1$, means that warehouse i is chosen, then it is used to supply at least one store.

 === Distance Calculation
 While the current assignment assumes a manageable number of 1000 stores, real-life applications often rely on expensive map provider APIs like Google Maps for determining the shortest distances.
-To address this issue, we propose an alternative approach that optimizes the number of distance calculations using the Haversine formula as an approximation.
+To address this issue, I propose an alternative approach that optimizes the number of distance calculations using the Haversine formula as an approximation.
 The algorithm can be summarized as follows:

 - *Step 1*: The Haversine formula is employed to compute the distance matrix between all warehouses and stores.
 This provides an estimate of the distances.
 - *Step 2*: CPLEX solver is utilized to solve the optimization problem and determine the optimal paths connecting the stores and warehouses.
 - *Step 3*: The connected paths obtained from the solver are used to update the distances.
-To achieve this, the actual distances between the connected warehouse and shop locations are obtained by performing a shortest path search using the OSM data.
+To achieve this, the actual distances between the connected warehouse and shop locations are obtained by performing a shortest path search using the OSM data (simulating actual Google Maps API).
 - *Step 4*: The algorithm checks if the number of updated distances changes by less than 5% over five consecutive iterations.
     - *Step 4.1*: If the number of updated distances changes by less than 5% for five consecutive steps, the algorithm terminates.
     - *Step 4.2*: If the number of updated distances changes by more than 5%, the algorithm returns to step 2 to run the solver again with updated distances.

-To keep track of the updated distances, we use a variable $d_(i j)$, intialized to be 0, to indicate whether the distance between warehouse i and store j is updated or not.
+To keep track of the updated distances, I use a variable $d_(i j)$, intialized to be 0, to indicate whether the distance between warehouse i and store j is updated or not.
 If the distance is updated, then $d_(i j) = 1$, otherwise $d_(i j) = 0$.

 The number of updated distances is computed as follows:
 $ sum d $